 Have you considered signing up for Kindle Unlimited but aren’t sure if it’s worth the price?
-Here is my completely honest review of the Kindle Unlimited subscription and whether or not I think it is worth paying $9.99 per month.
+Here is my completely honest review of the Kindle Unlimited subscription and whether or not I think it is worth paying $9.99 subscription fee per month.

 I love reading.
 One of my fantasies is spending all day curled up on the couch with a stack of books, sself-refilling coffee mug, and incredible food that I didn’t have to cook or clean up after.
 What can I say?
 I’m a simple and easy to please girl.